Bitbitbet/Bitbitbet.github.io/gtk-rs.md

 I'll put something that I recognize as hard-to-memorize here during gtk-rs development.

-## Crates to add
+## Common Crates Used

 `gtk4`, the main crate for gtk4 development.
 Check features of gtk4 [here](https://crates.io/crates/gtk4#user-content-features-1).
 ```sh
 cargo add gtk4 --rename gtk --features v4_18
 ```
 ---
-`libadwaita`, the crate that adds modern look and feel to gtk.
+`libadwaita`, a crate that adds modern look and feel to gtk.
 Check features of libadwaita [here](https://crates.io/crates/libadwaita/versions)
 ```sh
 cargo add libadwaita --rename adw --features v1_7
 ```
 ---
-`glib-build-tools`, the crate that should be added as a build dependency to allow integration for gresources.
+`glib-build-tools`, the crate that allows integration for gresources and should be added as a build dependency.
 ```sh
 cargo add glib-build-tools --build
 ```